Fati scores in his triumphant return for Barcelona - WHIZ News

 Koeman was not sitting on the bench on Sunday after being handed a two-game ban for complaining to the referee in the team’s home draw against Granada last week.
 He will also miss next weekend’s match at defending champion Atlético Madrid.

-The victory moved Barcelona to fifth place, five points behind leader Real Madrid with a game in hand.
+Barcelona is now sixth, five points behind leader Real Madrid with a game in hand.
 Madrid was held by Villarreal to a scoreless draw at home on Saturday after four straight league wins.

 Memphis, who hadn’t found the net for Barcelona since the third round, opened the scoring by converting a penalty kick in the sixth minute after he was fouled.
 De Jong added to the lead from close range after a pass by Sergiño Dest in the 14th for his first goal with Barcelona since joining from Sevilla this season.